 However, Deathstroke: Knights & Dragons isn’t just about mind-blowing action (For mind-blowing action, Check Out Suicide Squad Hell to Pay).
 From the very beginning, the Movie makes it clear that its real focus is Deathstroke’s family.

 One thing I enjoyed about Knights & Dragons is how it dives into the History of the Assassin for hire.
 While the Animated Movie revisits Deathstroke’s origins, it also gives fans who don’t stay updated with comics the opportunity to meet the Wilson family.

 The Movie not only takes us through Slade’s dysfunctional marriage, but it also gives a new perspective on Slade’s kids, Joseph and Rose Wilson.
 Knights & Dragons nails the close relationship that Rose has with her brother Joseph.
 And it was nice to see how dangerous Joseph’s powers can be if he ever unleashed his full potential.

 But with all that said, Deathstroke: Knights & Dragons has one major problem, its story is terrible.

-One thing you’ll notice about Deathstroke: Knights & Dragons is that it has a standard action Movie story.
+One thing you’ll notice about Deathstroke: Knights & Dragons is that it has a standard action movie story.
 The Animated Movie even has the usual scene where the protagonist sacrifices themself to let everyone escape.
-But then thanks to the Movie’s plot, the protagonist somehow survives to fight again in the sequel.
+But then somehow survives to fight again in the sequel.

-When it comes to action, Deathstroke: Knights & Dragons gives a good depiction of the deadly Mercenary.
-The Movie is fun, brutal, and bloody.
-However, Knights & Dragon’s failure to blend its incredible action with a captivating storyline ruins the experience and stops the DC Animated film from being better.
+When it comes to action, Deathstroke: Knights & Dragons gives a brutal but accurate depiction of the deadly Mercenary.
+However, the DC animated film fails to blend its incredible action with a captivating storyline.
+And this shortcoming stops it from being better.

 Looking For More to Watch?